 We have been working with Holistic Industries.
 It is the largest and fastest-growing private Cannabis MSOs (Multi-State Operators) medical and consumer goods company in the US.

 Strane is a part of Holistic Industries, a "Greenhouse of Brands" that also includes well-known names in cannabis.
 Imaginovation has done custom website development work for them.

-Garcia Handpicked is also a part of Holistic Industries, they offer collection of cannabis flower, pre-rolls, edibles, and accessories.
+Garcia Handpicked is also a part of Holistic Industries, they offer a collection of cannabis flowers, pre-rolls, edibles, and accessories.

 The cannabis landscape has reached a sweet spot with innovation and technical progression.